Tickets to see the Erechtheion

 The architecture of the Erechtheion is unique and innovative, reflecting the complex mythological and historical associations of the site.
 The temple is designed in the Ionic style, but also incorporates elements of the Doric and Corinthian orders, creating a rich and varied visual effect.
 The building is divided into two main sections, the eastern section and the western section, which are separated by a large central hall.

-The interior of the Erechtheion is divided into two main sections, the eastern section, and the Western section.
+The interior of the Erechtheion is divided into two main sections: the eastern section and the western section.
 The central hall, which separates the two sections, is known as the Hekatompedon (meaning “hundred-foot hall”) and features six Ionic columns on either side.

 The eastern section of the temple housed the cult statue of Athena Polias, the city’s patron goddess.
 The statue was believed to be an ancient wooden xoanon, or cult image, which was said to have fallen from the sky during the reign of Erechtheus.
 The room also contained a large statue of Poseidon, as well as a well that was said to have been created by Poseidon’s trident.